Header Image Dominque Faget Via Getty Images

 Let that settle in for a minute.
 Consider what situations you would face if your entire town, or city, was placed on lock-down - surrounded by the National Guard, no way to get in or out.
 Do you have food?
 Water?
 Can you keep you and your family from being exposed during that time?

-Personal Protective Equipment (otherwise known as PPE) is your first line of defence against microscopic baddies.
+Personal Protective Equipment (otherwise known as PPE) is your first line of defense against microscopic baddies.
 There are certain criteria which must be met to make your PPE effective.
 You must have adequate protection from liquid exposure around your eyes, mouth, nose, ears, and skin.

 Before we get into the specific items which will meet these criteria, it's critical to understand that the proper putting-on (donning) and removal (doffing) of PPE is how you prevent exposure.
 If you don't do it right, you can contaminate and infect yourself and others.

 Save it somewhere safe like an emergency iPad or Kindle.
 Print it out and keep a paper copy with the PPE

 Each one of these items is a requirement for proper protection against infectious disease exposure.
 Google "ebola doctor protective gear" to see for yourself what the doctors on the front lines are wearing.
 It's really heavy duty stuff - not the usual scrubs you see in the ER.

 You should be able to build each PPE kit for roughly $40 each.
 Keep in mind though, you may need more than one!
 If you get exposed while wearing your PPE it will need to be disinfected and some of it may not be able to be reused.